amygorgon/didtyronzil/docs/sidetree/models.md

 # Sidetree models

-The Sidetree protocol requires the following data structures for its implementation:
+The Sidetree protocol requires the following data structures, which are in TypeScript for the tyronZIL-js implementation:

 ## Public key model